Historical Apoplexy · State Legislative Adaptations · New Mexico

 ABUNDANCE AND ECONOMICS: - Penck, A. (1925).
 Earth carrying capacity calculations. - USDA Economic Research Service.
 Food Dollar Series. - Galbraith, J.K.
 (1958).
 The Affluent Society. - Veblen, T. (1899).
 The Theory of the Leisure Class. - Fuller, R.B.
 (1969).
 Operating Manual for Spaceship Earth. - Fresco, J. (2007).
 Designing the Future.

-NEW MEXICO SPECIFIC: - Yazzie/Martinez v.
-State of New Mexico (2018).
-Judge Sarah Singleton, First Judicial District Court. - NM Dept. of Health (2025).
+NEW MEXICO SPECIFIC: - NM Dept. of Health (2025).
 Alcohol Use in New Mexico. - LANL Economic Impact Report, FY 2025. - NM State Investment Council.
-Land Grant Permanent Fund. - Navajo Nation Dept. of Water Resources. - Tularosa Basin Downwinders Consortium. - NM Oil and Gas Association (NMOGA). - NM Legislative Finance Committee, FY 2026 Recommendations. - 2024 NAEP (Nation's Report Card). - U.S. Census Bureau.
+Land Grant Permanent Fund. - Navajo Nation Dept. of Water Resources. - Tularosa Basin Downwinders Consortium. - NM Oil and Gas Association (NMOGA). - NM Legislative Finance Committee, 2027 Recommendations. - Annie E. Casey Foundation.
+KIDS COUNT Data Book (2025).
+New Mexico ranked 50th (last) in child well-being for the fourth consecutive year. - U.S. Census Bureau.
 American Community Survey. - EPA.
 Grants Mining District Uranium Mines. - Library of Congress.
 Tierra Amarilla Courthouse Raid, 1967. - NMSA 1978, Chapter 73, Article 2 (Acequia Rights).

 MILITARY COMMISSARY: - Military Commissary Act of 1867. - 10 U.S.C.
 Section 2484. - Defense Commissary Agency operational data.